 Figure 5-3.
-City of Los Altos Project Prioritization Overview
+City of Los Altos Project Prioritization Overview the highest priority project opportunities in Los Altos are generally found in the special planning or specific plan areas.

 Additional information for the parcel-based and green street opportunities identified in the SWRP for the City of Los Altos is provided in tabular format in Appendix B. The additional information includes general information such as APN, land owner and land use or street name, the SWRP prioritization score for each project opportunity, and co-location with a City criteria for prioritization (CIP project, Special Planning Area, or Specific Plan).